Why hockey players tape their stick?

 The tape job of an ice hockey stick has numerous methods.
 It depends on your personal preference and what you think works for you.
 Taping of an ice hockey stick is common on three major parts of the stick.

-When picking a suitable tape it is advisable to use cloth tape or other tapes with a grippy surface.
-Use of paper tape, electrical tape, sock tape and other tapes with a non-grippy surface will only end up removing during gameplay or affecting your grip strength.
+When picking a suitable tape it is advisable to use cloth tape or other tape with a grippy surface.
+Use of paper tape, electrical tape, sock tape, and other tapes with a non-grippy surface will only end up removing during gameplay or affecting your grip strength.

 Taping The Handle